 The allure of tall mountain ash lining the roads, the warm, cozy winters enjoying locally made wines to the adventurous sunrise mission in a hot air balloon, we know all too well as Melbournians the best things to do in the yarra valley.

-Famed for the rolling hills of the countrysides wineries and cellar doors, a vibrant mix of flora and fauna plantations and the most incredible places to view from high in the sky in a hot air balloon, we’ve made sure to include all of the most incredible things to do in the Yarra Valley in this very guide.
+Famed for the rolling hills of the countryside wineries and cellar doors, a vibrant mix of flora and fauna plantations and the most epic views from high in the sky, we’ve made sure to include all of the most incredible things to do in the picturesque Yarra Valley in this guide.

 Family fun days can be spent admiring the collection of Australian wildlife at Healesville Sanctuary, or the adventurous can explore the region’s towns like Marysville & Warburton.

 The waterfalls of the region come as a surprise to many given the vast countryside and vineyards throughout.
 There’s something for everyone in the Yarra Valley.

 Only one hours drive from Melbourne to the Yarra Valley, the best wineries of the Yarra Valley provide the perfect day trip from Melbourne if you are time limited.

 Explore more of Victoria using the Day Trips from Melbourne to help you plan more amazing adventures on your trip

 What is the Yarra Valley?

 Basically, aside from the Mornington Peninsula it is one of Victoria’s premier cold climate wine growing regions that boats globally recognised wines such as De Bortoli, Oakridge and Yering Station.

 However with over 80 wineries in the Yarra Valley it’s not hard to get caught up trying to hit them all, which is why we created a short and sweet list of the top Yarra Valley wineries selection.